 North Korea – Where Your Initial Perceptions are Challenged

 Pyongyang, where the tour is mostly be based, isn’t a grim and frightening ghost town.
 Looking out from the top of the hotel, you are afforded with a view just like any other big city, including skyscrapers, factories, monuments and mass housing.
 And before you scream: “It’s ALL fake and set up”, you really can’t create fake on that scale.
 It is, after all, the centre of the country’s most elite – it exists as a centrepiece and to house particular people.

-There is no denying that the majority of it is for show.
+There is no denying that it is for show.
 This is not how the majority of North Koreans live.
-The city gleamed with new and pristine buildings, built in the grand imposing communist style façade of dominance, modern progression and increasing wealth; statues so immense that their towering presence automatically created an air of intensity, artistic propaganda posters you can’t miss and shop fronts we too often take for granted when at home but which were, in fact, empty.
-Or they happened to be closed that day, of course.
+The city gleamed with new and pristine buildings, built in the grand imposing communist style façade of dominance, modern progression and increasing wealth; statues so immense that their towering presence automatically created an air of intensity; artistic propaganda posters you can’t miss and shop fronts we too often take for granted when at home but which were, in fact, empty.
+Or they happened “to be closed” that day, of course.

 Aside from that, it was a functioning city full of local people going about their daily lives.
-Whether that was the queue for a building we could only assume is a ration station (hence the lack of need for shops?), the pockets of people disappearing underground to use the Metro station or walking en masse to the office, or the mothers out with their children, we got a very small glimpse of daily life.
+Whether that was the queue for a building we could only assume is a ration station (there are only tourist stores), the pockets of people disappearing underground to use the Metro station or walking en masse to the office, or the mothers out with their children, we got only a very small glimpse of daily life.

 Therefore, I’m not denying the existence of this, because there’s proof from defectors and undercover reporters, but in Pyongyang, it is not on the scale we are told about, because the set up is very different.
 A city with absolutely no electricity and a mass of starved, brainwashed people makes for a great news article, doesn’t it?
 This is the showpiece city, although extreme poverty does exist throughout the country, as footage shows, and which you don’t get to see a lot of.